Cupping Therapy at the Paris 2024 Olympics.

 The process: The therapist applies cups made of glass, bamboo, silicone, or plastic to the skin, either using heat or a mechanical pump to create a vacuum.
 The suction causes blood vessels to expand and draws blood to the surface, which can leave visible marks.
 These marks are not bruises but rather signs of increased blood flow and healing.

-Cupping Therapy in the Spotlight: The Olympic Connection
+Cupping in the Spotlight: The Olympic Connection

 The visibility of cupping marks on Olympic athletes has brought significant attention to this traditional therapy.
 At the Paris 2024 Olympics, swimmers proudly displayed their cupping marks, sparking discussions about the effectiveness of alternative therapies in athletic performance.
 The athletes' endorsement of cupping highlights its relevance in modern sports medicine and its ability to provide a competitive edge.